Japanese Title: Electric Soldier Porygon

-- The Scapegoat: A meta example—Porygon didn't cause the seizure-inducing light flashes, but took the blame simply for being the episode's featured Pokémon and thus has never had a major appearance since.
+The Scapegoat: A meta example—Porygon didn't cause the seizure-inducing light flashes, but took the blame simply for being the episode's featured Pokémon and thus has never had a major appearance since.

 - Some blame Pikachu for the seizures, and for the scapegoating of Porygon.
 But the truth is that the only ones who can truly be rightfully blamed are the animators who designed the afflicting scenes.
-Animation director Takayuki Shimura, who animated this episode, never used in the main series again.
+Animation director Takayuki Shimura, who animated this episode, never worked on the main series again.
 Indeed, he no longer works in animation at all.

 - What Happened to the Mouse?: Team Rocket's Porygon just disappears, only guess is that it was left behind in the digital world?